fdeblasio/pokeemerald-expansion/notes.md

 - Get Exp.
 Share from Steven instead of from Mr. Stone after
     - Or leave it with Mr. Stone so that it's more out of the way to get, and therefore won't be used to break the game
 - Include charms? (might go over Key Items amount)
-- Remove egg moves that are part of level up learnsets
 - Give grunts consistent teams/genders?
     - Give them names?
+- Update scripts for Archie battle at Oceanic Museum
-- Battle Archie at Oceanic Museum?
+- Battle Archie or Courtney at Meteor Falls?
+- Edit Winona's text to change Bird to Flying?
 - Stop daycare from deleting moves
-- Battle Archie/Courtney at Meteor Falls?
-- Edit Winona's text to change Bird to Flying?
 - Clear up trainer spots by having just one set of gym leader rematches?
     - Late-game trainers like Nicolas or John and Jay too
     - Even just reducing to two or three rematches would save space